Oregon Post Adoption Resource Center (ORPARC)

 • DVDs/Videos

-• Outreach to Department of Human Services, Child Welfare Staff - Identify and initiate opportunities for child welfare staff to receive advanced training on issues facing adoptive/guardianship/foster families and children
+• Outreach to Department of Human Services, Child Welfare Staff - Identify and initiate opportunities for child welfare staff to receive advanced training on issues facing adoptive/guardianship/foster/kinship families and children

-• Participation in collaboration with Portland State University's (PSU) Child Welfare Partnership on "The Adoptive and Foster Family Therapy Certificate Program" - Collaborate to provide advanced certification and support emerging best practices in the areas of foster and adoption preparation, post permanency support, and foster care services
+• Participation in collaboration with the Training in Adoption Competency (TAC) program at the Center for Adoption Support and Education (C.A.S.E.) – Collaborate to provide advanced certification and support emerging best practices in the areas of foster and adoption preparation, post permanency support, and foster care services for therapists

 Program Delivery